enzymefinance/melon/README.md

 ## Acknowledgements

-These token contracts have been heavily influenced by the work of [FirstBlood](https://github.com/Firstbloodio/token).
+These token contracts have been influenced by the work of [FirstBlood](https://github.com/Firstbloodio/token).